jina-ai/executors/jinahub/rankers/SimpleRanker/README.md

 `id` and the aggregated score only.

 This ranker is used to "bubble-up" the scores of matched chunks to the scores of the parent document.

+## Usage
 As an example, consider an application where we are matching song lyrics to an input query (like in the [multires lyrics search example](https://github.com/jina-ai/examples/tree/master/multires-lyrics-search)).
 During indexing we break down all the song lyrics into sentences.
 During querying, we first match lyric sentences to the query, and then use this ranker to produce matching songs (whole songs/lyrics, not just sentences) for the query.
 Since the matches that this ranker produces contain only